BridgerSilk/PyBlock/README.md

 ## 💡 About

 PyBlock brings Python scripting to Minecraft servers.
-Want to cancel a block break?
-Broadcast a message when a player joins?
+Want to cancel a block break event?
+Broadcast a message when a player joins or even create minigames?
 You can do it all in just a few lines of Python, without ever touching Java.

 PyBlock is ideal for server owners and developers who want the flexibility of plugins, without compiling Java code or restarting the server for every change.